broadinstitute/computational-resources/01_Introduction/01_Shell_Commands/Shell_Commands.md

 # Shell Commands

-Here we introduce how to write commands on the command line using the Terminal app on macOS.
+Here we introduce how to use the command line on macOS.

 ## Opening Terminal